The Right to Counsel

 If you are suspected of, investigated for or accused of a crime, it is important that you retain the services of an experienced criminal defense lawyer to fight for you throughout the criminal justice process.
 Contact Law Offices of Frank Jackson in Dallas, TX, today to schedule a consultation with a criminal defense attorney to discuss your case.

-Two Constitutional amendments guarantee criminal suspects the right to legal counsel, the Fifth and Sixth Amendments.
-Both grant this right, but each under different circumstances.
+Two Constitutional amendments, the Fifth and Sixth, guarantee criminal suspects the right to legal counsel.
+Both grant this right, but under different circumstances.

 The Sixth Amendment’s explicit right to counsel

 The Sixth Amendment says that someone accused of a crime has the right to counsel to defend him or her in criminal prosecutions.
 Court decisions have established that the assistance of counsel must also be effective.